 The Georgia Department of Public Health (DPH) is committed to supporting breastfeeding mothers and babies through its Lactation Support Policy.
 A copy of the policy can be obtained by contacting the DPH Human Resource Office.

-As part of this policy, DPH provides lactation stations on the 2nd and 11th floors at Two Peachtree Street for mothers to express milk for their babies.
-These rooms have hospital-grade Medela Symphony electric pumps, private pumping stations, sinks, microwave ovens, refrigerators and educational materials for use.
+As part of this policy, DPH provides a lactation station on the 2nd floor at Two Peachtree Street for mothers to express milk for their babies.
+This room has hospital-grade Medela Symphony electric pumps, private pumping station, sink, microwave oven, refrigerator and educational materials for use.
 The rooms are available to all Two Peachtree employees, contractors, interns and guests.
-Anyone wanting to use the lactation rooms can contact the Division of Public Health, Office of Nutrition and WIC at 404-657-2891 or Office of Family and Community Health at 404-657-2465 for room access.
+New users and guests who want to use the lactation room can contact DPH Worksite Wellness at 404-657-2566 for room access.

 The goal of peer support is to encourage and support pregnant women and breastfeeding mothers.
 It is provided by other mothers who are breastfeeding or have done so in the past and who have training in breastfeeding counseling.